Sunak’s hardline immigration plan includes cap on refugees and asylum detention ships

 And he said he would bar anyone arriving by small boat across the Channel from remaining in the UK – despite the fact that the majority of unauthorised arrivals are currently awarded asylum status.

+“I’m determined to see it through to full implementation, as well as exploring other countries that we can work on similar partnerships with.
+It’s the right thing to do,” she told the Mail on Sunday.

+“I’m also determined to make sure that we have the right level of forces at our border.
+I’m going to increase the border force to make sure that we have the proper protection in place directly at the border.”

-His plans were branded “cruel” by aid charity Oxfam, whose head of government relations Sam Nadel said: “If anything, this shows that the heat of campaigning leads to bad policy.
+Mr Sunak’s plans were branded “cruel” by aid charity Oxfam, whose head of government relations Sam Nadel said: “If anything, this shows that the heat of campaigning leads to bad policy.
 If the former chancellor wins this race, he will be more than a party leader, he will be prime minister and a world leader.

 "To meet a world in desperate crisis - facing climate change, famine and conflict - with cruel policies such as these would not live up to the role.
 We need more aid and safe and legal routes to the UK.”